ingben/2016-sans-holiday-hack-challenge/README.md

     print tweet.text
 ```

 The code is a bit messy.
-Since the maximum count that you can specify is 200, we have to call the API twice.
+Since the maximum count that you can specify is 200, and Santa has done 350 tweets, we have to call the API twice.
 The `max_id` parameter ensures that we get only older tweets in the second call compared to the first one.
+At first, I overlooked this issue - getting an incomplete secret message.

-The result looks like so on the terminal:
+The correct result looks as follows on the terminal:

 ```
 SANTAELFHOHOHOCHRISTMASSANTACHRISTMASPEACEONEARTHCHRISTMASELFSANTAELFHOHOHO